VIEW PRICES FOR YOUR ZANZIBAR CITY & DAY TOURS - BOOK IT TODAY!

 Pat Bernard, Vice President, Global Channel Sales, Novell Corp - New Hampshire United States

-EAST AFRICA SAFARI AND BEACH TRIP IDEA FOR ZANZIBAR IN EASTERN TANZANIA
+EAST AFRICA SAFARI & BEACH BOOKING TRIP IDEA FOR ZANZIBAR IN EASTERN TANZANIA

 When beach vacationing in Zanzibar, we recommend experiencing some of the surrounding Zanzibar Island attractions and tour activities after your Northern Tanzania safari to Tarangire, Lake Manyara, Ngorongoro Crater and Serengeti.